abonander/anterofit/GUIDE.md

 any trait except `std::fmt::Display` (thus, keys are not deduplicated or reordered--the server is expected to handle it); values are, of course, expected to implement the serialization trait from the serialization framework you're using.

+#### Advanced
-* To apply arbitrary mutations or transformations to the request builder, use `with_builder!()` or `map_builder!()`, respectively.
+To apply arbitrary mutations or transformations to the request builder, use `with_builder!()` or `map_builder!()`, respectively.

 For more advanced usage, you can use bare closure expressions that take `RequestBuilder` and return `Result<RequestBuilder, anterofit::Error>`.
-See `RequestBuilder::apply()`, which is used as a type hint so that no type annotations are required on the closures (very convenient, by the way).
+See `RequestBuilder::apply()`, which is used as a type hint so that no type annotations are required on the closures.
 All the aforementioned macros wrap this mechanism.

 [doc-macros]: http://docs.rs/anterofit#macros

-#### Delegation
+### Delegation

 When using Anterofit in a library context, such as when writing a wrapper for a public REST API, like Reddit's or Github's, you may want to control construction of and access to the `Adapter` to limit potential footguns, but you may still want to use service traits in your public API to limit duplication.

 By default, service traits are implemented for `Adapter`, so this may seem at odds with the desire for abstraction.
 However, you can override this and have Anterofit automatically generate implementations of your service traits for a custom type: all that is required is a closure expression that will serve as an accessor for the inner `Adapter` instance:

 ```rust
 pub struct MyDelegate {